Meet the Good Therapy Team

 Known by colleagues and clients for her genuine, authentic spirit, it’s practically impossible for Abby to even imagine pursuing any other profession, as she has known that this is the kind of work she has been called to do since she was in fourth grade.
 That call never disconnected.

-Having worked as hard as she did to get to where she is today, Abby is a passionate advocate about her work, constantly driven to discover better support for her clients.
+Having worked as hard as she did to get to where she is today, Abby is a passionate advocate for her work, constantly driven to discover better support for her clients.

 Q